jacknpoe/todos_juros/README.md

 It's a "Rosetta Stone" of programming dialects.

-Aside from the "terceiros" folder, all solutions were written by https://github.com/jacknpoe, with only BBC Basic using a simplified "translation" method, requiring a complete code revision to run properly.
+With the exception of the "third parties" folder, all solutions were written by https://github.com/jacknpoe.
+BBC Basic used a simplified form of "translation," requiring a complete review of the code to run properly.
+QML had part of its JavaScript code translated by ChatGPT, but again, it had to be revised, with some parts being omitted.

 Formula for calculating the increase from simple interest: